Beckham32/FinalProject/README.md

-# Persistent RPG Game – Dynamic World Adventure
+# Persistent RPG Game

 ## 📘 Overview

-This project is a persistent, API-driven RPG where the player explores an evolving open world, completes quests, dives into procedurally generated dungeons, and interacts with NPCs whose behaviour adapts using AI.
+This project is a *persistent*, RPG where the player explores an evolving open world, completes quests, dives into procedurally generated dungeons, and interacts with NPCs whose behaviour adapts using AI.
 Combat, inventory, quests, and dynamic world events form the core gameplay loop.

+NOTE:
+Parts of this will not be finished for Beta Release.

 ---